 Scarce resources and even scarcer resources.
 This has always been the case in project portfolio management.
 Previously, money was the main scarce resource, but now it is employees.
 The implementation of projects is limited by the available working hours and by the skills of the employees assigned to those projects.
-So it is very important that everyone on the right projects.
+So it is very important that everyone works on the right projects.
 Making the wrong decisions can kill your company.
 To put it simply, strategic project prioritization is a necessity.
 (Source: Harvard Business Review)

 Project Prioritization in Two Steps

 Project prioritization is actually very simple.
 Review all your current and upcoming projects and ask yourself which projects will bring the company the most benefit.
 Allocate your resources to these projects.
 Done.
 (Source: PPM Blogs)

 You are now probably sitting in front of the screen shaking your head, and you’re right.
 This is easier said than done.
 You may have many projects to evaluate.
 It may not be entirely clear which evaluation criteria should be applied.
 Or you may have too many top priority projects.
 In short, it just won’t work without a method.
 And we’re not talking about the “going with your gut” method or the “first-in first-out” method.

 In this article, we present various approaches and methods for project prioritization.
 These include: the ranking method, which forces you to rank your projects; the scoring method, which when applied correctly, accurately represents the strategic contribution or the value of a project; and the domain approach, which can help you organize the other two methods in a decentralized way.